esimov/caire/README.md

 #### Use the face detection option to avoid face deformation
-To detect faces prior rescaling use the `-face` flag and provide the face clasification binary file included into the `data` folder.
+To detect faces prior rescaling use the `-face` flag and provide the face classification binary file included into the `data` folder.
 The sample code below will rescale the provided image with 20% but will search for human faces prior rescaling.

 For the face detection related arguments check the Pigo [documentation](https://github.com/esimov/pigo/blob/master/README.md).